clangordon/physics-bioweapon/README.md

 Commercial licensing will be available.
 The Clan Gordon Physics Bioweapon can be embedded into existing technology with relative ease.
 An affordable defensive weapon which can be easily concealed.

+The blueprints for the Physics Bioweapon are completely open and free to share under the AGPLv3.
+The secret environment variables are privately and commercially available on request.

+For an operational Physics Bioweapon you will need both the blueprints and also the secret environment variables.

+Governments are not currently in possession of this Physics Bioweapon; simply because we would know very quickly if they had these blueprints.

 ![Clan Gordon](img/Clan-Gordon-Wreaking-Havoc-Since-The-Middle-Ages.jpg)
 ![Educational Decree](img/Educational-Decree-Girls-Are-Not-Permitted-To-Be-Within-8-5-INCHES-21-59cm-Of-Andrew-Google-Photos.png)
 ![I am not someone who is loved](img/I-am-not-someone-who-is-loved.jpg)